Skip to main content

 Open the Variable Manager

-Click the “+” icon in a text field or use the Variable Manager button (in the header or tree editor).
+Click the “+” icon in a text field or use the Variable Manager button (in the header or Flow Editor).

 Select the Variable Category

 Post-call variables are predefined by our team and cannot be created manually.
-They are only available inside End Call Notifications.
+They are only available inside Post-Call Actions.

 Fill in the Variable Details